Dantu Muralikrishna: Work on Bhagavad-Gita

 Muralikrishna launched his audio albums on Bhagavad Gita, titled as "Sambhavami Yuge Yuge" in multiple languages.
 He is credited for conceptualization of various aspects from Bhagavad-Gita, useful for life management.

 In his albums, he has composed and recited 108 Sanskrit verses based on Carnatic ragas and narrated the descriptions in Hindi, Telugu and in English in different audio albums in his own voice.
 His Sanskrit – Telugu and Sanskrit – Hindi audio albums of Bhagvad Gita were released by eminent Scholar, Vaddiparti Padmakar at Andhra Pradesh Bhavan, New Delhi which was organized by Delhi Telugu Sangham in association with Government of Andhra Pradesh on 16 June 2018.

 His Sanskrit-English version of Audio Album of Bhagavad Gita was released by Nobel laureate Kailash Satyarthi, on 29 January 2020 at Kailash Satyarthi Children's Foundation, New Delhi.
 He authored books and published number of articles on management concepts in National and International Journals based on Bhagavad-Gita.
 He has made his albums and books publicly available for free of cost.

 In August 2018, the Vice President of India, M. Venkaiah Naidu and the Governor of Madhya Pradesh, Anandiben Patel appreciated and honored him for his work on Bhagavad Gita.

-Dr. D. Muralikrishna was one of the speakers in Bhagavad Gita Summit (from 10th - 14th December 2021) during Gita Jayanti at Dallas, Texas, US along with other notable personalities such as Swami Mukundananda Ji, Dr. Menas Kafatos, Mr. Shiv Khera, Kiran Bedi, Brahmacharini Gloria Arieira and others.
+Dr. D. Muralikrishna was one of the speakers in Bhagavad Gita Summit (from 10–14 December 2021) during Gita Jayanti at Dallas, Texas, US along with other notable personalities such as Swami Mukundananda Ji, Dr. Menas Kafatos, Mr. Shiv Khera, Kiran Bedi, Brahmacharini Gloria Arieira and others.

 In Dec 2021, Chief Minister of Madhya Pradesh Sri Shivraj Singh Chouhan released the book "Master of Life Management" authored by Dr. Dantu Muralikrishna at Vidhan Sabha in CM's chamber in Bhopal.
 This book is based on the teachings of Shrimad Bhagwat Geeta.

+In July 2024, Dr Sumer Singh Solanki, Honorable member of Parliament (Rajya Sabha) released the book "Jeevan Gita" of 630 pages in Hindi, authored by Dr Murali Krishna in New Delhi.
+The book is based on Bhagavad Gita with life management aspects useful for students, youth and for all.